A Buddhist friend in Mexico, Rafael, passed this one on to me. It certainly rang false.

 As Guido points out in the comments, below, however, another version of this saying — “There is no way to happiness; Happiness is the way” is found in the writings of Thich Nhat Hanh.

-Guido also points out that the saying, or a version of it, is attributed to A. J. Muste.
+The same saying is found in Wayne Dyer’s 1978 book, Pulling Your Own Strings (pages 207 and 212).
 The American Dictionary of Quotations ascribes “There is no way to peace.
 Peace is the way” to a piece by Muste in the New York Times dated 16 November, 1967, although he definitely used the phrase well before that time.

 Clearly it’s an old saying.
 It’s found in a 1948 volume of the hearings of the US Senate, (Hearings, Volume 2).
 It’s found there as the title of a Holy Week message from the executive committee of the Fellowship of Reconciliation.
 Unfortunately this particular book is only available in “snippet view” on Google books (why!) and I can’t see much of the context.
 But the Friends’ intelligencer: Volume 107, from 1950, is helpful here.
-The “peace” quote is found there on page 328, and although this book too is in snippet view, what’s visible connects A. J. Muste with the Fellowship of Reconciliation.
+The “peace” quote is found there on page 328, and although this book too is in snippet view, what’s visible connects

 I think it’s safe to assume that the phrase belongs to A. J. Muste, (the Oxford Dictionary of Quotations describes it as his “credo”).
-The “happiness” version may be Wayne Dyer’s, although it’s possible it’s Thich Nhat Hanh’s.
-I haven’t found any evidence connecting the quote to Gandhi, although it’s often attributed to him.

 And by special request (from David St Michael), here’s a brief perspective on the Buddhist path and happiness.